 Take advantage of any days off you get

-Depending on your industry long weekends, public holidays, school holidays or Christmas lock downs might be days you’re automatically given off.
+Depending on the industry you work in – long weekends, public holidays, school holidays or Christmas lock downs might be days you’re automatically given off.

-Take advantage of all of these times by planning your trips in these designated holiday days.
+Take advantage of all of these times by planning your trips during your designated holiday days.
 Whether it’s a road trip around your home state, flying to a quick domestic getaway or really getting every minutes worth of your days off and jetting away overseas, there’s no better time to travel than days you don’t have to ask for off.

 Plan and book in advance